zokigorgiev83/Coursera-Capstone/README.md

 # Coursera_Capstone
-This is the data science capstone project, a part of the IBM data science professional programme.
+This is a data science capstone project, a part of the IBM data science professional programme.